statisticsnorway/dapla-spark-plugin/README.md

 > docker-compose up
 ```

-The following environment variables are required.
+In order to function, the following environment variables need to be sent to the
+zeppelin and polynote docker images.
-*Note that if one of the oAuth variable is missing, the module with try to access the lds resources __without__
+*Note that if one of the oAuth variable is missing, the module with try to access
-authentication*
+the lds resources __without__ authentication*

 |ENV Variable| Spark variable|Purpose|
 |---|---|---|